fire-ant/flux-local-dev/README.md

 ### tf-controller example

-clone the repo and switch to the tf-localstack branch
+clone the repo and switch to the tf-localstack-II branch

 boot a cluster up and install tf-controller.